chulack/TRC20-basic-template/README.md

-# TRC20-template-contract
+# TRC20-template
-A TRC-20 template contract.
+A TRC-20 template.